Civil rights leader Fred Shuttlesworth laid to rest in Alabama

 Honor guards from the Birmingham Police and Fire Departments, the same forces used against Shuttlesworth during segregation, carried the coffin into the chapel for Monday's public service and stood guard beside it.

-Shuttlesworth's biographer, Andrew Manis, told of a time when the fire chief entered Shuttlesworth's church to shut it down as a fire hazard.
+Shuttlesworth's biographer, Taylor Branch, told of a time when the fire chief entered his church to shut it down as a fire hazard.

-"He told him, 'The kind of fire we have in here, you can't put out with axes and hoses,'" Manis said.
+"He told him, 'The kind of fire we have in here, you can't put out with axes and hoses,' Branch said.

 Shuttlesworth had earlier laid in state at his former church and the Birmingham Civil Rights Institute to allow old friends and admirers to bid him goodbye.